-Hailey Bieber's Stylist Shows Us How To Style Disney's NuiMO Collection - E!
+Hailey Bieber's Stylist Shows Us How To Style Disney's NuiMOs Collection - E!
 Online

 The micro-plush craze has arrived in The States!

-After gaining popularity in Asia, the beloved Disney nuiMO plush characters and stylish accessories are finally available to purchase on shopDisney.com!
+After gaining popularity in Asia, the beloved Disney nuiMOs plush characters and stylish accessories are finally available to purchase on shopDisney.com!
 In celebration of the highly-anticipated launch, celebrity stylist Maeve Reilly, who has worked with stars like Hailey Bieber and Ciara, created four unique looks for the adorable plush toys.

 "Being that styling is my life, and I have always been a huge Disney fan, I was so excited when I heard about Disney nuiMOs plush, which combines two of my favorite things," Maeve revealed to E!.
 "Haven't you always wanted to see what the iconic characters like Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck, and Stitch would look like with your own styling touch?
 I love that they're meant to be an extension of one's self with the flexibility to change their looks, which allows you to show your personality.
 On the first Monday of each month, starting in February, new items will be available so you can keep up with new ideas and trends."

 Maeve's favorite Disney character?
 It's Mickey Mouse, of course!
-To see Maeve work her styling magic on Disney's nuiMO plush characters, click here!
+To see Maeve work her styling magic on Disney's nuiMOs plush characters, click here!

-After you gain some fashion inspiration, make sure to shop the entire nuiMO collection at shopDisney.com, Disney Parks and Disney stores.
-And scroll below to see a few of our favorite nuiMO plushes and accessories!
+After you gain some fashion inspiration, make sure to shop the entire nuiMOs collection at shopDisney.com, Disney Parks and Disney stores.
+And scroll below to see a few of our favorite nuiMOs plushes and accessories!

 Mickey Mouse Disney nuiMOs Plush